ratneshsinghparihar/Node-Data/README.md

 ##What is Node-Data

+Node-Data is unique backend framework which provides a generic interface for sql , NoSQL and graph entities and creates generic rest level 3 endpoints along with data repositories .

+A node-data user just define a model, provide an specification (sql ,nosql or graph) and node-data provides a API to write generic transaction and queries from  persistent layer .

+Node-data automatically create rest end points over models and service written by user.
+Node-data allows the relationships (one to one , manyto one etc ) with any kind of model , so essentially it allows a sql entity to have a no-sql document and vice versa .
+The consistency managed by framework and developers can treat all model as one type.

 Node-Data is a Node.js framework to expose rest data on level 3 (metadata and auto discovery).

 This framework will allow declarative style (annotations) to handle most of backend concerns (data relations, transactions, rest, graphql , security) .Yes its on javascript .